ethereum-optimism/ecosystem-contributions/README.md

 ## Funding and Rewards

 Your time is your most valuable asset.
 [The Optimism Collective believes that impact to the collective should be rewarded with profit to the individual](https://www.optimism.io/vision).
-The Optimism Collective ecosystem has various different pathways for you to be potentially funded or rewarded for the work that you do.
+The Optimism Collective ecosystem has various pathways for you to be potentially funded or rewarded for the work that you do.
 Here we'll take a look at the options available to you.

 ### Retroactive Public Goods Funding